satra/NiPyPe-Paper/nipype_paper.rst

 A modelling Workflow is constructed in an analogous manner, by first defining Nodes fro model design, model estimation and contrast estimation.
 We again use SPM Interfaces for this purpose.
-However, NiPyPe adds an extra abstraction layer to model specification that allows using the same definition for many model estimation implemantations (for example one from FSL or nippy).
-Therefore we will need four nodes: SpecifyModel (NiPyPe specific abstraction layer), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
+However, NiPyPe adds an extra abstraction Interface for model specification whose output can be used to create models in different packages (e.g., SPM, FSL and NiPy).
+The nodes of this Workflow are: SpecifyModel (NiPyPe model abstraction Interface), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
 The connected modelling Workflow can be seen on Figure workflow\_from\_scratch.
-Model specification supports block, event and sparse designs.
-Contrasts provided to ContrastEstimate are defined using the same names of regressors as defined in the SpecifyModel.
+The model specification Interfaces supports block, event and sparse designs.
+Contrast definitions provided to ContrastEstimate use the same condition or regressor names as used in the input to SpecifyModel.

-Having preprocessing and modelling workflows we need to connect them together, add data grabbing facility and save the results.
+We create a master Workflow that connects the preprocessing and modelling Workflows together, adds the ability to select data grabbing facility and save the results.
 For this we will create a master Workflow which will host preprocessing and model Workflows as well as DataGrabber and DataSink Nodes.
 NiPyPe allows connecting Nodes between Workflows.
 We will use this feature to connect realignment\_parameters and smoothed\_files to modelling workflow.

 DataGrabber allows to define flexible search patterns which can be parameterized by user defined inputs (such as subject ID, session etc.).